 And some companies offer another option.
 Extra small units that are also known as locker units.
 These units are perfect if you have small items like papers, important documents or collectible goods.
 With documents, it may be a good idea to keep electronic versions as well.
 Documents can be scanned and then electronically stored.
 Some storage facilities offer this as an additional service.

 You will either buy your own padlock or rent one from the storage company for the duration of your storage term.
 Only you will then have access to your unit.

 What to look out for when choosing a mini self-storage unit?

-It’s always a good idea to check the facilities and inspect the storage unit to make sure is it suitable for your storage requirements.
+Of course, the cost of a storage unit matters so always check the prices like on this self storage prices comparison chart.
+But it’s also a good idea to check the facilities and inspect the storage unit to make sure is it suitable for your storage requirements.
 The unit should be clean, dry and secure.
 The storage facility itself should have a variety of security features ranging from:

 - Motion detectors